Malloway00/AEON-Unity/README.md

 - **Transparency:** full access to modules, no artificial restrictions.
 - **Technical Excellence:** professional-grade systems across all backends.

-ÆON is not just a product — it’s a **continuing effort to preserve linguistic memory through technology**.
+ÆON is not just a product; it’s a **continuing effort to preserve linguistic memory through technology**.

 ---